Canon EOS R6 Mark III bolsters Canon's India line up: Read all details - BusinessToday

-Canon has bolstered its EOS R mirrorless system with the launch of the new full-frame EOS R6 MARK III camera and the RF45mm F1.2 STM , a new large aperture standard prime lens designed for professional filmmakers and photographers from across genres.
+Canon has bolstered its EOS R mirrorless system with the launch of the new full-frame EOS R6 MARK III camera and the RF45mm F1.2 STM, a new large aperture standard prime lens designed for professional filmmakers and photographers from across genres.

 The new EOS R6 MARK III succeeds the EOS R6 Mark II, which was released in 2023.
-The camera raises the bar for its class , featuring a higher 32.5-megapixel resolution , alongside improved speed, performance, and reliability.
-It also incorporates powerful video capabilities that support professional workflows , boasting advancements such as 7K 60p internal RAW and Open Gate video shooting support.
+The camera raises the bar for its class, featuring a higher 32.5-megapixel resolution, alongside improved speed, performance, and reliability.
+It also incorporates powerful video capabilities that support professional workflows, boasting advancements such as 7K 60p internal RAW and Open Gate video shooting support.

 Higher Resolution and Speed